List of early colour TV shows in the UK

-Below is a list of early colour TV shows produced in the UK between the late 1950s up to 1970 where by that point, the majority of programmes were being produced in colour.
-The list features titles of shows, TV companies, transmission dates, formats and their archival status; noting whether they are lost, partially or mostly missing or have episodes that exist in B&W. Also included are some programmes which had one off transmissions, where applicable.
+Below is a list of early colour TV shows produced in the UK between the late 1950s up to 1970, by which point the majority of programmes were being produced in colour.
+The list features titles of shows, TV companies, transmission dates, formats and their archival status; noting whether they are lost, partially or mostly missing or have episodes that exist in B&W. Also included are some programmes which had one-off transmissions, where applicable.

+BBC2 was the first European broadcaster to show colour programmes from 1 July 1967, ahead of ITV and BBC1, who both began broadcasting in colour from 15 November 1969.
+This list includes shows that were recorded in colour but whose first UK broadcast was in black-and-white; most of these shows were sold to US networks who were already broadcasting in colour.